 Are you green chile crazed?
 Take a look at the most popular and most classic chile recipe on my site, How to Make Hatch Green Chili, Colorado Style.

-Recipe for Hatch Green Chile Chicken Burgers
+Recipe for Southwestern Burger with Hatch Green Chile Peppers

 I hope you give this unique Southwestern burger recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.